Fintech Industry Overview

 Your app will most likely require access to the user’s bank account to perform transactions.

 A great tool for implementing that is Plaid.
 Plaid integrates apps with financial accounts and is a widely used API in the fintech business.
-It is highly adaptable and consolidates your users’ financial data on a single platform, reducing risks and accelerating development.
+It is highly adaptable and consolidates your users’ data on a single platform, reducing risks and accelerating development.

 Yodlee is another financial data aggregator, but it has fewer capabilities than Plaid.